discordx-ts/discordx/packages/discordx/README.md

 # 📔 Decorators

-There is a whole system that allows you to implement complex slash/simple commands and handle interactions like button, select menu, contextmenu etc.
+There is a whole system that allows you to implement complex slash/simple commands and handle interactions like button, select-menu, context-menu etc.

 ## General